12699070/sc_project/README.md

 ## Main Code Structure
 The main code is structured so that all variables that govern the outcome of the execution can be easily modified on the very top (before the while loop).
-These variables include ROS publisher and subscribers that are required their inputs parameters to match with ROS topics being advertised by the Turtlebot.
+These variables include ROS publisher and subscribers that require their inputs parameters to match with the ROS topics being advertised by the Turtlebot.

 Other variables are grouped under different region names such as Camera parameters, velocity gain